Our Programs

 Our programs are designed and coordinated by local Ugandan healthcare leaders, in particular the management of St Bernard’s Mannya Health Centre under the stewardship of the health centre clinician in charge, Vincent Kyeswa.
 This ensures that the final product is tailored to the needs of local communities.
 Mission Mannya’s Australian medical body provides reviews and suggestions to plans but the majority of the initial pitching and design is conducted locally in order to maximise our impact.

 In advance of our medical outreach program, Mission Mannya’s financial resources are mobilised to purchase necessary materials and medications, hire vehicles, secure appropriate licenses, and pay the honouraria of local dentists, medical officers, surgeons, anesthetists, nutritionists and administrative staff.
-In total, 91 people were involved in carrying out our 2023 program.
+In total, 91 people were involved in carrying out our 2023 program and expanded to 126 members in 2024.
 All Australian members of our programs volunteer their time and pay their own transport costs to reach Uganda.

 On the ground, we set up medical camps in selected community safe spaces- schools or medical centres.
 Here patients received a free private consultation with an Australian doctor (accompanied by a medical student and a Ugandan interpreter), local dentist or nutritionist.
 Any available tests that were required were run and any prescriptions written were filled on site, free of charge.
 If required, detailed referrals to specialists were written and explained to patients.
 As a second arm to our program, we also provide resources for a number of patients to undergo necessary surgery locally with surgeons and an anesthetist commissioned with our resources, free of charge to the patient.